 It's best not to wash the rosemary if you've picked it from a plant that has not been chemically sprayed.
 But if you do rinse the rosemary off, be sure to dry it completely before making the oil.

 It is not necessary to strip the leaves from the rosemary branches, but do lightly crush the sprigs by gently rubbing them between your clean hands.
 This begins to release the wonderful scent of the herb.
 If you happen to have a bumper crop in your garden, or you have a lot of it and you're not sure what to do with it, rosemary oil and rosemary salt are some favorite ways to preserve this herb.

 It's really wonderful to make rosemary oil in a slow cooker, but if you don't have one, the stovetop method is almost as good.

 Stovetop Rosemary Oil

-- Use a heavy pot that heats evenly.
+Use a heavy pot that heats evenly.
 Avoid aluminum and non-enameled cast iron.
 Place the rosemary in the pot and pour the oil over it.

 Strain into a clean, dry glass bottle or jar (it is not necessary to sterilize the bottle or jar for this recipe).
-Cover tightly and store away from direct light or heat at room temperature for up to 2 months, or in the refrigerator for 6 months.
+Cover tightly and store away from direct light or heat at room temperature, or the refrigerator, for up to 1 month.

 Slow Cooker Rosemary Oil